sqlity-net/dataplatform-devops-exercises/Module4-Exercise1/README.md

       |-|
       ||
       ||
 1. Confirm that you have fixed all the issues by checking in your code and tests and re-running the pipeline.
-You are done once you get a "green" build.
+You are done once you get a "🟢 Success 🟢" build.
    1. xxx
       ||
       |-|